 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||August 15|

-The student-faculty ratio at Quincy University is 14:1, and the school has 66.1 percent of its classes with fewer than 20 students.
-The most popular majors at Quincy University include: Business, Management, Marketing, and Related Support Services; Education; Health Professions and Related Programs; Biological and Biomedical Sciences; and Communication, Journalism, and Related Programs.
-The average freshman retention rate, an indicator of student satisfaction, is 71.2 percent.
+The student-faculty ratio at Quincy University is 14:1, and the school has 68.8 percent of its classes with fewer than 20 students.
+The most popular majors at Quincy University include: Business, Management, Marketing, and Related Support Services; Education; Health Professions and Related Programs; Communication, Journalism, and Related Programs; and Biological and Biomedical Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 71.5 percent.